Manny91/weather-test/weather-app/README.md

 This is a city weather search app that allows to the user to search a city by name and it will display the temperatures of the day.

+I've used latest version of angular-cli and ngrx-store for the application state management.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Development server